domalab/recyclarr-config/README.md

 2. Dolby Digital Plus (DD+)
 3. Dolby Digital (DD)

-Other formats like DTS and TrueHD are de-prioritized but still allowed if no better option is available.
+Other formats like DTS and TrueHD are de-prioritized

 ## Recyclarr Integration